Chapter 2:Build a Dashboard

 - Use

-component that initiates statistical requests for specified models and displays them on the page.
-This component has three configurable parameters: title, model code (modelModel
+StatisticsCardcomponent that initiates statistical requests for specified models and displays them on the page.
+This component has three configurable parameters: title, model code (modelModel), and filter expression (rsql). - Use

 Tip